DavidAce/h5pp/readme.md

     - [**Eigen**](http://eigen.tuxfamily.org) (tested with version >= 3.3.4).

 The build process will attempt to find the libraries above installed on the system.
-On failure it wll download and install them into the given install-directory (default: `project-dir/install/`).
+On failure it will download and install them into the given install-directory (default: `project-dir/install/`).
 To modify this behavior see the available build options.

 During the build process the dependency [**spdlog**](https://github.com/gabime/spdlog) will be downloaded and installed in a local subdirectory.